drummonds/sceco/content/docs/Campaign2024/as_pdf.md

 - an uplift of Transport movements
 - Inadequate and/or safe access/egress to the premises
 - Pedestrian and Common Users Health and Safety
-- The extension of working hours on the premises as from the previous use by Lewis & Co Builders Merchants whose permitted hours of work were 8am to 5pm Monday to Friday and 8am to noon on Saturday only
+- The extension of working hours on the premises as from the previous use by Lewis & Co Builders Merchants whose permitted hours of work were 7:30am to 5pm Monday to Friday and 8am to 1pm on Saturday only
 - An inadequate transport assessment of B8 sue with specific referenc to an Inner London site
 - No Trade is noted for the site although HGV's are shown on the Transport Appraisal Swept Path Analysis